ZIP Archive

 Common questions

-How do I open a ZIP file without installing software?
+How do I open a ZIP file?

-Windows, macOS, and most Linux distributions support ZIP natively.
-On Windows, double-click or right-click and choose 'Extract All'.
+Windows, macOS, and Linux all support ZIP natively without extra software.
+On Windows, double-click the file or right-click and choose Extract All.
 On macOS, double-click to auto-extract via Archive Utility.
-On Linux, run unzip archive.zip from the terminal.
+On Linux, most file managers handle ZIP directly, or run unzip archive.zip from the terminal.
+Android and iOS also open ZIP files natively through their built-in Files apps.

 What makes .ZIP special